 Unfortunately, scammers have been trying to exploit people during the pandemic.
 The Medicare website has more information about vaccine-related scams, and the Federal Trade Commission has information about how to protect yourself from other COVID-19 scams.

-Centers for Disease Control and Prevention: Frequently Asked Questions about COVID-19 Vaccination
+CDC: Frequently Asked Questions about COVID-19 Vaccination

 Wisconsin Department of Health Services: COVID-19 Vaccine: What You Need to Know